warren-bank/mirror-swissfileknife/readme.txt

             mkdir tools

-         then rename sfk-linux.exe to sfk, and copy that into the tools dir.
+         then rename sfkux to sfk, and copy that into the tools dir.

       -  extend the PATH like